MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-DatabaseAvailabilityGroupServer.md

 # Remove-DatabaseAvailabilityGroupServer

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Remove-DatabaseAvailabilityGroupServer cmdlet to remove a Mailbox server from a database availability group (DAG).
-To remove a Mailbox server from a DAG, the Mailbox server must not host any replicated mailbox databases.

-!!!
-Exchange Server 2013, Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the Remove-DatabaseAvailabilityGroupServer cmdlet to remove a Mailbox server from a database availability group (DAG).
 To remove a Mailbox server from a DAG, the Mailbox server must not host any replicated databases.